azcat01/monkeypox-prediction/README.md

 ***Monkeypox-Prediction*** is a comparative-base research on data classification algorithm (K-NN, Naive Bayes, and Decision Tree) to compare the accuration rate for each algorithm on a syntethic monkeypox dataset.
+The sole purpose of this research is to find what model from what algorithm is best for the given dataset.
-This research was done in order to fulfill Metode Penelitian assignment.
+This research was done in order to fulfill Metode Penelitian's KB assignment.

 ## Dataset